-- 52. We have statutory powers to participate in court proceedings in relation to insolvency proceedings for a regulated entity.
+- 55. We have statutory powers to participate in court proceedings in relation to insolvency proceedings for a regulated entity.
 The IP should give us due notice of any intended court applications and, if requested, share draft documents with us within an appropriate timeframe.
-We may request prior copies of any court papers or submissions made by the IP or the firm, to ensure references to the FCA are correct and appropriate, and consider whether we wish to make our own representations (e.g. if a precedent is being set). - 53.
-We have rights to make representations at meetings of the creditors' committee and are required to receive any documents sent to creditors54.
+We may request prior copies of any court papers or submissions made by the IP or the firm, to ensure references to the FCA are correct and appropriate, and consider whether we wish to make our own representations (e.g. if a precedent is being set or we wish to express a preference for one of several options put forward). - 56.
+We have rights to make representations at meetings of the creditors' committee and are required to receive any documents sent to creditors.
 We may do this depending on the case and so should be informed of the creation of creditors' committee and sent invitations to meetings.